chelahmy/harubi-blockchained-rdb/README.md

 ```
 The tool-chain will build the project into the `dist` folder and run it in a browser.
 Any changes made in the `src` folder will trigger the tool-chain to rebuild the project and push the changes to the browser in real time.
 Remove the `dist` folder to rebuild the project.

-Begin with the `src/index.html`, `src/js/app.js` and `src/scss/app.scss` files.
-The resulting `dist` is standalone and can be deployed to a web server.
+Begin with the `src/index.html`, `src/js/app.js`, `src/scss/app.scss` and `src/backend/serve.php` files.
+The resulting `dist` is standalone and can be deployed to a PHP and MySQL web server.

 For building the project without watching the source files and triggering the browser
 ```